The Tool Shed Blog

 Tracking Google Adwords campaigns in Hubspot without the Ads Add-on

 In your HubSpot account, navigate to Reports > Analytics Tools >Tracking URL Builder > Create tracking URL in the top-right corner.
+This is in line with the best practices recommended by top marketing channels.

 • In the Create tracking URL pane, use the following criteria for the tracking URL.